Datafable/gbif-data-licenses/guidelines.md

 ## Distribution

-Data distribution is interpreted as a kind of use.

 ### True

 Data distribution is interpreted as true for all standard licenses, if no restrictions are imposed, if it is explicitly allowed for all data, or if the GBIF use agreement is referenced.